stefanmaric/ntee/README.md

 $ whoami | ntee file1.txt file2.txt
 ```

 Will print current user to stdout and also to `file1.txt` and `file2.txt`.
-Note that if these files already existed, they will be overwritten.
+Note that if these files already exist, they will be overwritten.
 Use `-a`/`--append` to avoid it, just like you would do with Richard Stallman's `tee`:

 ```bash
 $ whoami | ntee -a i-wont-be-overwritten.txt